A Multi-Token Coordinate Descent Method for Semi-Decentralized Vertical Federated Learning: Experiments

-In Figure~\ref{fig:nonconvex_plots}, we present the results of the ModelNet10 and the CIFAR-10 experiments, both in the token-per-cluster setting.
-In both, we observe a similar performace in terms of convergence per iteration, but that MTCD outperforms the baseline in communication efficiency.
+Figure~\ref{fig:nonconvex_plots} presents the results for the ModelNet10 and CIFAR-10 experiments, both in the token-per-cluster setting.
+In both experiments, we observe that \texttt{MTCD} obtains a similar performance to that of \texttt{SVFL} in terms of convergence per iteration, yet it achieves a lower communication cost.